dji-sdk/Onboard-SDK/README.md

 For now, the UAV can be controlled by (1) Remote Controller (2) Mobile Device and (3) Onboard Device.
 The prioritization sequence is set to be (1) > (2) > (3).

-The remote controller always enjoys the top priority for the control of the UAV.
+The remote controller always enjoys the top priority for the UAV control.
 The N1 Autopilot can enter the API Control Mode (Programmable Mode) if the following 3 conditions are met:

 * The 'enable API control' box is checked in the N1 assistant software.
-* The IOC mode inside the DJI GO App is off.
+* The IOC mode inside the DJI GO APP is off.
 * The mode selection bar of the remote controller is placed at the F position.

 Once the above conditions are met, developers can call the related 'flight control request function' to request the flight control of UAV.